Credit points: 15

 - Students will learn different types of data and their related issues such as sampling, similarity metrics, feature selection, dimensionality issue.
-They also learn and practise effective data-preprocessing techniques in Lecture 2, Tutorial 3, and assignment.
+They also learn and practice effective data-preprocessing techniques in lecture 1, laboratory classes 3 and assignment.

-- Lectures 3, 4, 5, and 6 provide details for a wide range of classification approaches such as decision tree, rule-based classification, nearest neighbour classification, Bayes classification, artificial neural network (ANN), and support vector machine (SVM).
-Related issues covering underfitting and overfitting will also be discussed.
-Students will also apply various classification approaches to different datasets in Tutorials 4, 5, 6, and assignment.
+- In lectures 3 to 6, student learn provide details for a wide range of classification approaches such as decision tree, rule-based classification, nearest neighbour classification, Bayes classification, artificial neural network (ANN), and support vector machine (SVM).
+Related issues covering under-fitting and over-fitting will also be discussed.
+Students will also apply various classification approaches to different datasets in laboratory classes 4 to 6 and assignments.

-- Lectures 7 and 8 introduce association analysis for transaction data, including frequent itemsets, association rule mining, rule generation and evaluation, and Apriori algorithm.
-Students will practise association rules mining in Tutorials 7, 8, and assignment.
+- In lectures 7 and 8, students learn the concept of association analysis for transaction data, including frequent item sets, association rule mining, rule generation and evaluation, and Apriori algorithm.
+Students will practise association rules mining in laboratory classes 7 and 8 and assignment.

-- Lectures 9, 10, and 11 introduce major data clustering techniques, such as K-means clustering, hierarchical clustering, and DBSCAN, for pattern extraction and knowledge discovery from unlabeled data.
-Students will learn how to applies these approaches to real datasets in Tutorials 9, 10, and assignment.
+- In lectures 9 to 11 students learn major data clustering techniques, such as K-means clustering, hierarchical clustering, and DBSCAN, for pattern extraction and knowledge discovery from unlabeled data.
+Students will apply these approaches to real datasets in laboratory classes 9 and 10 and assignment.

 Select to view your study options…